gloryanislase/walmart-retail-analytics-validated/README.md

 **Recommendation:** Expand physical floor space for high-volume categories; avoid assuming higher margin as the driver when reallocating inventory investment.

 ### 4️⃣ Branch-Level YoY Revenue Decline
-**Methodology:** Year-over-year revenue comparison per branch (2022 vs. 2023), with a minimum sample size flag (≥20 transactions/year) added to distinguish reliable signals from noise.
+**Methodology:** Year-over-year revenue comparison per branch (2022 vs. 2023), with a minimum data sufficiency threshold (≥20 transactions/year) added to distinguish reliable signals from noise.

-**Findings:**Several branches show an apparent revenue decline, but most have very low annual transaction counts (often under 20).
+**Findings:** Several branches show an apparent revenue decline, but most have very low annual transaction counts (often under 20).
 This makes the observed decline difficult to interpret reliably without additional data.

 **Insight:** Without this check, low-volume branches could have been misreported as operational "crises" based on a handful of transactions.